 Unlike a crocodile, the alligator’s jaw closes downwards and you can only see their top teeth.
 Notches in their bottom jaw hide the bottom teeth when their mouth is shut.

-Of course, you do not want to get close enough to a croc or a gator to be able to see its teeth!
+Of course, you do not want to get close enough to a croc or a gator to be able to see their teeth!

 4. Crocs Have A More Powerful Bite!